-Cat food that is soft dry is essentially a kind of kibble that has higher water content.
-It is a more chewable type of dry food, but it isn’t as mushy as wet canned cat food.
+Cat food that is soft and dry is essentially a kind of kibble that has higher water content.
+It is a more chewable type of dry food but isn’t as mushy as wet canned cat food.
 Furthermore, it has a specific formula that allows for pleasant chewing.

 If you have a senior cat or a kitty with chewing problems, soft dry cat food is the perfect choice for your furry friend.
 It is easier to eat it while still providing the essential nutrients your feline needs.

-On the other hand, we have semi-moist cat food which is also known as pouch food because it comes in pouches that are easy to store and serve.
+On the other hand, we have semi-moist cat food, also known as pouch food, because it comes in pouches that are easy to store and serve.
 You can use this type of food if you are trying to switch from dry to wet cat food.
 My adult cat enjoys this type of cat food from time to time and finds it very palatable.

-But, it is important to mention that you should pay attention to the sugar and salt content in the semi-moist cat food.
+But, it is essential to mention that you should pay attention to the sugar and salt content in semi-moist cat food.
 Also, most brands use additives, flavors, preservatives, and artificial colors.